logo

 3. More transferable.
 Since compound exercises train multiple muscles at once, it teaches your body to work as a unit to produce force.
 There is a reason why you see athletes in almost every sport perform compound movements like barbell squats, which will transfer over much better to general sports performance than a dumbbell curl.

-Cons of compound exercises
+Cons of Compound Exercises

 1. Harder to learn.
 Since compound exercises require you to coordinate multiple muscle groups at once, it can be harder to learn the proper form as compared to isolation exercises.
 When done incorrectly, compound exercises can result in greater chances of injury.